BeatrisIlieva/devto-articles/articles/beginner-guide-to-http-and-rest.md

      HTTP/1.1 200 OK
     ```

-    2. Other Headers (Optional) – Additional headers provide extra information about the response.
-In this example, the server specifies that the returned content is in HTML format so that the browser knows how to parse and render it correctly:
+    2. Other Headers –  In this example, the server specifies that the returned content is in HTML format so that the browser knows how to parse and render it correctly:

     ```
     Content-Type: text/html